 - Swelling that lasts for a number of weeks or months following the operation.

 - Skin dying (necrosis), wherein the skin just above the liposuction location sloughs off and dies and/or becomes infected.

 - Cuts to the organs (For example, the intestines might be pricked at the time of abdominal liposuction.).

 - Drug reactions, including reactions to the lidocaine fluid that is injected in the tumescent and super-wet techniques.

 - Rippling or depression below the skin if the physician takes out excessive body fat.

 - Scarring ( though doctors make every attempt to make the scars obscure and tiny ).

 In uncommon cases, liposuction can lead to loss of life.
 Research on the subject is mixed, but estimates range from 3 to 100 deaths per 100,000 liposuction procedures.

-Liposuction RecoveryRecuperation following liposuction is fairly uncomplicated.
-It is important to take in plenty of fluids throughout the first few days following your operation.
-You will likely see immediate improvement of the addressed regions soon after the procedure, and final results typically occur inside of 3 months.
+What About RecoveryRecuperation following liposuction is fairly uncomplicated.
+It is important to consume plenty of fluids during the first few days following your procedure.
+You should see immediate improvement of the treated regions soon after the surgery, and final benefits usually take place within 3 months.